 These are words of Paul Hoffmann, from his book about the puzzling case of the American anthropologist Michael Rockefeller, who disappeared during an expedition in the jungles of West Papua in 1961.
 If the young man really was killed by the Papuan cannibals will remain a mystery forever.
 But that cases like this repeatedly occurred on the island of New Guinea is a fact.

-The Central Highlands of the West Papua are home to the Dani people who had been waiting a long time to be discovered.
-They live in so called “honai-honai”, tiny mushroom-shaped huts made out of thatch and reeds and they are hunters.
+The Central Highlands of West Papua is home to the Dani people who had been waiting a long time to be discovered.
+They live in so-called “honai honai”, tiny mushroom-shaped huts made out of thatch and reeds and they are hunters.
 Men spend most of the time preparing primitive weapons, hunting and treating resulting injuries while woman look after the youngsters, grow sweet potatoes and tobacco.

 Small-scale warfare between villages is integral to traditional Dani culture.
-Emphasis in battle is to insult the enemy and wound or kill token victims, as opposed to capturing territory or property or vanquishing the enemy village.
-Afterwards their remains are kept for a big feast, weapons are decorated with the ornaments made out off the victim`s body and trophies such as skull, bones and hair are displayed in the most respected part of the village.
+The emphasis in battle is to insult the enemy and wound or kill token victims, as opposed to capturing territory or property or vanquishing the enemy village.
+Afterwards, their remains are kept for a big feast, weapons are decorated with the ornaments made out off the victim`s body and trophies such as the skull, bones and hair are displayed in the most respected part of the village.

 DID YOU KNOW?

 There is an old Dani legend about a race between a bird and a snake.
 The race was to determine the lives of human beings.
 Should men shed their skin and live forever like a snake, or die like a bird?
 The bird won the race, and so dictated that man must die.